 When nurses are not supported patients are the first to feel the pain

 The price tag of not supporting nurses include the risk of nurse’s burn out.
 Every individual has a breaking point, no matter how resilient they are.
-For profit hospitals are not geared to pay attention to nursing culture.
-They see nurses as disposable workers.
-The consequence of this attitude is patients at risk; nursing dissatisfaction, and cause many to leave the profession entirely.
-Patients remain clueless of these problems in part because they don’t know how health care works.
+For profit health care do not include or pay attention to nursing culture.
+Nurses are seen as disposable workers.
+This attitude brings a risk to patients; nursing dissatisfaction, causing many to leave the profession entirely.
+Patients are clueless of these problems in part because they don’t know how health care works.
 If only health care could be more patient centered and not so much geared for profit would create dramatic changes.

-Patients have not been educated to think of health care in holistic terms.
-Nurses could have a much bigger role in preventive care or simply be more involved in caring for patients with holistic approach.
+Patients could benefit enormously from patient centered health care.
+Nurses could have a much bigger role in preventive care or simply be more involved in caring for patients with a holistic approach.
 Health care today focus on disease management but there is little attention paid on how to prevent disease and avoid people from getting sick in the first place.
 Nurses have no option but to comply to their job’s guideline.
 These job guidelines are corporate centered and not patient centered.
 Preventive medicine does not create massive profits, therefore is not emphasized.